Student Code of Conduct

 - Using purchased pre-written materials (including computer programs and files, research designs, distinctive figures of speech, ideas and images, or generally any information belonging to another) as the student’s own or having someone else do the student’s work.

-Definition: Use or attempted use of unauthorized materials, information, notes, study aids, devices or other assistance in any academic exercise.
+Definition: Intentional use or attempted use of unauthorized materials, information, notes, study aids, devices or other assistance in any academic exercise.
 This definition includes unauthorized communication of information during an academic exercise.
 Cheating includes but is not limited to:

 - Copying from another student’s paper or receiving unauthorized assistance during a quiz, test or examination.